rrcobb/backgammon/notes/devlog.md

 - show who beat who in scoreboard (not just wins and losses)

+- hide / show for different labeled sections
+  - also, making the panels nice

 ## UI / TODO

-- hide / show for different labeled sections

 - display about the strategy
+  - show current pip count for each player
   - show probabilities of hits / other events
-  - show current pip count for each player
   - what the strategy thinks about the different factors / what's the current evaluation
   - highlight blots
   - highlight primes